Coalición Floresta Logo Coalición Floresta Search Buscar

 30

-Each year, the municipalities must transfer, to the Administrative Board of the National Registry, two percent (2%) of the annual income they collect from the real estate tax.
+Each year, the municipalities shall remit, to the Administrative Board of the National Registry, two percent (2%) of the annual revenue they collect from the property tax.

-The National Cadastre shall use the established percentage to keep the cadastral information permanently updated and accessible for the municipalities, which shall demand it and supervise compliance with the goals related to this obligation.
+The National Cadastre shall use the established percentage to keep cadastral information permanently updated and accessible for the municipalities, which shall demand it and supervise the fulfillment of the goals related to this obligation.

-The Cadastre must report annually to the municipalities on the results of its management related to the use and destination of these resources, without prejudice to the superior oversight corresponding to the Comptroller General of the Republic.
+The Cadastre shall annually inform the municipalities about the results of its management related to the use and destination of said resources, without prejudice to the superior oversight corresponding to the Office of the Comptroller General of the Republic.

 CHAPTER VI